NICE TO MEET YOU

 Photo by Troy Nebeker

 Creativity has never been optional for me.
-It’s how I make sense of the world, how I connect with others, and how I move through life.
+It's how I make sense of the world, connect with others, and move through life.

-From an early age, I gravitated toward art, writing, music, and performance—drawn less to outcomes than to expression itself.
-That instinct eventually led me into an international career in advertising, where I spent decades working across agencies, brands, and institutions, borrowing freely from the art world to make ideas that were unexpected, human, and culturally resonant.
-Along the way, I helped shape award-winning work for more than 190 organizations, including Target, Google, Nike, and PepsiCo—projects that balanced craft, concept, and cultural relevance.
+From an early age I gravitated toward art, writing, music, and performance — drawn less to outcomes than to expression itself.
+That instinct led me into an international advertising career spanning agencies, brands, and institutions across the US, UK, and Europe.
+Along the way I helped shape work for 190+ organizations — Target, Google, Nike, PepsiCo — borrowing freely from the art world to make ideas that were unexpected, human, and culturally resonant.

 But creativity, for me, was never just about making things.
 It was always about meaning.

-In 2017, I consciously returned to my art practice, using skills I’d developed in advertising to create work and businesses that lived outside traditional systems.
-That period marked a shift toward activist art—work rooted in questioning power, language, and culture—and later evolved into what I now call heartivism: art and creative work centered on connection, belonging, and our shared humanity.
+In 2017 I returned fully to my art practice, using tools developed in advertising to create work that lived outside traditional systems.
+What emerged I now call heartivism — art and creative work centered on connection, belonging, and our shared humanity.
+Work that questions power, language, and culture not to provoke for its own sake, but to help people recognize something true in themselves.

-Today, creativity is an art form I apply to every aspect of my life.
-It shows up as art, as public-facing activations, as workshops and conversations, and as collaborative work with individuals and organizations.
+Today the work shows up as art, cultural activations, workshops, and collaborative engagements with individuals and organizations.
 The form changes.
-The intention doesn’t.
+The intention doesn't.